crhall-writing/crhall-writing.github.io/_aidan/excitement.md

 like I would never, ever fall out
 and I didn't even realize
 you were at the very edge
-like you always are, in both of our beds
+like you always are, in both our beds
 since you always make sure I have enough

 I will never be more loved